Beginner to advanced

 Studio hours: 9 am to 7 pm

-Music will always be an important part of my life.
-From my youth I looked for every opportunity to spend time on the piano.
-And my music education is ongoing.
-Although I hold degrees in piano performance and sacred music, I continue to learn and grow as a pianist.
+Music has always been an important part of my life, and I've taken every opportunity to spend time on the piano.
+And even with degrees in piano performance and sacred music, I continue to love learning and growing as a pianist.

 Those who become musicians express music from their hearts.
-Composer Ralph Vaughan Williams said, "The art of music above all the other arts is the expression of the soul of a nation."
+British composer Ralph Vaughan Williams said, "The art of music above all the other arts is the expression of the soul of a nation."
 May the art of the piano bring beauty to the soul of our nation.